 “The other option has more security,” explains Dowbenko.
 “That’s using ESN Smart Nitrogen®, a controlled-release N fertilizer.
 With ESN, there is minimal to no release of N for growers applying at the beginning of October.
 Then, the ground will freeze and come springtime, growers will have the N in the ground – some available immediately for regrowth and some coming out later in the spring.”
 Because of the unique polymer coating of ESN, the N is protected all winter long.

 Another option is looking at a blend of ESN and urea, or ammonium sulphate (e.g. 50:50 or 1/3 each) and applying the ESN blend later in the fall.
 This provides protected N, a readily available source in early spring, and the protected N (ESN) for later spring growth.
 ESN provides many flexible options to forage growers.

 For farmers looking to give winter forages an N boost, apply earlier in the fall, for example, the second week of September.
 “Depending on the local environment, growers may want their winter forages to benefit from ESN.
 We suggest applying a little earlier, so there is some N available for fall growth and then when the ground freezes, the release will stop, and the remainder will be available in the spring,” says Dowbenko.

 “Using ESN is about convenience, time management, and good agronomy,” Dowbenko says.
 “It fits with nutrient stewardship and provides N to forages, but remember, this only applies to ground that freezes over the winter.”

-Learn more at localhost/2020/smartnitrogen.com_multi or contact your local retailer for ESN recommendations specific to your region.
+Learn more at smartnitrogen.com or contact your local retailer for ESN recommendations specific to your region.